ilse-espino/ironhack-projects/module_2/Billboard_Top_Weekly/README.md

 The top genres through the years were first analyzed in order to visualize the genres through time.

 * This was achieved by taking the distinct songs, since a song can appear through various weeks, and choosing does who were on the top 10 (peak positions).
-* It can be seen that Pop, Rap and R&B are the top genres through two decades.
+* It can be seen that Pop, Rap and R&B are the top genres through the two decades.
-* There are so many diferent types of genres.
+* There are so many diferent types of genres (including Memes genre, which are songs related to memes).
 * The top genres for this two decades are visualized through time:
-    - Hip-Hop gained top popularity on 2018
+    - Hip-Hop gained top popularity on 2018 and remained on the top positions of the charts for most of the years.
     - Pop started to loose popularity, but on the top genres per year visualization, different Pop styles are introduced (Dream-Pop, Dance-Pop.
 From this it can be inferred that Pop still has a high presence, but in different and more specific styles.
     - A clear decrease on R&B popularity can be seen for the last 5 years, but it has still remained on the top positions for two decades.
     - Rap reached its peak on 2007 and started to decrease since then.
 However, it has still remained on the peak positions for two decades.